Language-Research-Technology/LDaCA-website-revamp/content/pages/data.md

 [metadata](https://en.wikipedia.org/wiki/Metadata) being taken by LDaCA.

 ### [Sample Collections](/collections)
-Information about the first datasets which have been ingested by LDaCA.
+Information about the first datasets which have been added to LDaCA.

 ### [Case Studies](/case-studies)
-Accounts by collectors of various kinds of langauge data illustrating the different solutions they have adopted for the problems encountered in the process.
+Accounts by collectors of various kinds of language data illustrating the different solutions they have adopted for the problems encountered in the process.